 Clayton J. Lloyd Airport is the only airport serving Anguilla Island, a British territory in the Lesser Antilles.
 The island’s dreamy and often unknown landscapes are accessible from St-Martin, Puerto Rico, Antigua and St Kitts.

 Saint Kitts and Nevis, also known as St Kitts and Nevis, is a state in the Lesser Antilles that is well frequented by private aircrafts, and accessible from Saint Martin, Antigua or Puerto Rico.
-It has lush vegetation and many large hotels.
+There is a lush vegetation and many great hotels.

 Puerto Rico’s Luis Muñoz Marin International Airport is also very popular with American tourists, as the capital San Juan is an important colonial city that can accommodate all types of aircrafts.